Australian man sentenced to 9 years in prison for gay American’s 1988 manslaughter - The Boston Globe

 Advertisement

-Steve Johnson, a wealthy entrepreneur, offered a 1 million Australian dollar ($667,000) reward in 2020 for information about his brother’s death, matching a reward already offered by police.
+Steve Johnson, who is a wealthy entrepreneur, had offered a 1 million Australian dollars ($667,000) reward in 2020 for information about his brother’s death, matching a reward already offered by police.

-Steve Johnson praised White’s “courageous” former wife Helen for coming forward to testify against her former husband, leading to his arrest in 2020.
-It is not yet clear whether she will collect the rewards.
+Steve Johnson praised White’s “courageous” former wife Helen for coming forward to testify against her ex-husband, leading to his arrest in 2020.
+It is not clear whether she will collect the rewards.

 “That was a break in the case,” Steve Johnson said.